Essential Motorhome Kit Checklist- FREE Download!

 What is the Essential Motorhome Kit for a Road Trip in Europe?

 This is another post which isn't very sexy, but is again essential for your road trip success!
 Hopefully, if you completed yesterday's task about the requirements needed in each European country, this should take about 5 minutes.
 All you need is internet, Amazon and a credit card.
 Or possibly you're super organised and have all of this already!!

 Here's a list of all the standard essential kit you MUST carry on a European Road Trip.
 All the other stuff we'll address in a future post.

 - Hi-vis reflective jackets – one per person (These MUST be accessible without getting out of the car- ie, don't keep them in the boot unless you can reach them from inside!)
-A Family pack, including children's jackets, can be found on Amazon HERE (Don't wait to buy these on the Ferry- they're about 4 times the price!!)
+A Family pack, including children's jackets.
+(Don't wait to buy these on the Ferry- they're about 4 times the price!!)

 - Warning triangle